-81. This section states that Redress Scotland must decide an order of priority for processing all applications, paying particular attention to the age and health of the applicant (to the extent that this is disclosed).
+88. This section states that Redress Scotland must decide an order of priority for processing all applications, paying particular attention to the age and health of the applicant (to the extent that this is disclosed either in the application or otherwise).
 For example, the processing of applications from applicants who are terminally ill could be prioritised.